caktus/fabulaws/docs/initial-setup.rst

 * Choose a name and set it in ``fabulaws-config.yml``
 * Ports 80 and 443 should be mapped to 80 and 443 on the instances
+* Setup an HTTPS health check on port 443 that monitors ``/healthcheck.html`` at your desired frequency (you'll setup the health check URL in your app below)
 * Backend authentication and stickiness should be disabled
 * The zones chosen should match those in ``fabulaws-config.yml`` (typically 2)
 * Until FabulAWS is upgraded to support VPC, Classic-style load balancers should